tjFogarty/tj-ie/src/site/posts/tidy-up-with-regex.md

 [$2]($1)
 ```

 I say _relatively_ straight forward, but really it was a lot of searching and refining.
 At the end of it all, the meaning of the regex has floated out of my head.
 I suppose that's how it's meant to be.
 It's the same with markdown links.
 Circle then square, right?
-Or is it...
+Or is it square then... maybe I'll just make a shortcode.